Healthdirect Free Australian health advice you can count on.

 Babies need to learn how language sounds before they can learn how to speak.

-• From 1 to 3 months of age, babies cry and coo.
+• 1 to 4 months: babies cry and make cooing sounds.

-• At 4 to 6 months of age, babies sigh, grunt, gurgle, squeal, laugh and make different crying sounds.
+• 4 to 8 months of age: babies babble and copy sounds.

-• By 18 months to 2 years children use about 50 words and will start combining 2 words together into phrases or short sentences.
+• 18 months to 2 years: children use about 50 words and will start linking 2 words together.

-• From 3 to 5 years, conversations become longer and more abstract and complex.
+• 3 to 5 years: conversations become longer and more complex.

 How can parents help with speech development?

-• Play interactive games such as peek-a-boo and sing nursery rhymes.
+• Play games such as peek-a-boo and sing nursery rhymes.

-• Look at picture books from an early age — you don’t have to read the words, just talk about what you can see.
+• Look at picture books together from an early age — you don't need to read the words, just talk about what you can see.

-• Let your child lead the conversation and help them expand on their thoughts.
+• Let your child lead the conversation and build on what they say.

-• Give your child lots of opportunities to talk, and make sure you give them enough time to answer your questions.
+• Give your child plenty of chances to talk, and allow time for them to answer.

-• Don’t criticise your child if they can’t yet pronounce a word.
-It’s better to repeat the word properly yourself.
-For example, if your baby points to a cat and says ‘Ca’ say: ‘Yes, it’s a cat’.
+• Don't criticise your child if they can't say a word yet.
+Instead, repeat the word correctly.
+For example, if your baby points to a cat and says 'ca', you can say: 'Yes, it's a cat'.

 Why is hearing important for my child's speech development?

-In order to learn how to say sounds correctly, children must be able to hear sounds clearly.
-Hearing loss in babies and toddlers can cause a delay in speech development.
+To learn to speak clearly, children need to be able to hear sounds properly.
+Hearing loss in babies and toddlers can delay speech development and affect learning and social skills.

-Common causes of reduced hearing in young children include recurrent middle ear infections and ‘glue ear’.
-These are treatable conditions and if addressed, will not usually cause permanent hearing loss or speech delays.
+Common causes of hearing problems in young children include repeated middle ear infections and 'glue ear'.
+These are treatable conditions.
+When treated early, they usually do not cause permanent hearing loss or speech delays.

-If your child has frequent middle ear infections or ‘glue ear’, your GP or paediatrician should refer you to an ear nose and throat (ENT) specialist.
+If your child has frequent middle ear infections or 'glue ear', your GP or paediatrician may refer you to an ear, nose and throat (ENT) specialist.

 When should I seek help for my child's speech development?

-See your doctor or child health nurse if:
+See your doctor or child health nurse in these situations:

-• By 12 months, your child is not trying to communicate with you (using sounds, gestures and/or words), particularly when they want something or need help.
+• By 12 months, your child is not trying to communicate with you (using sounds, gestures or words), especially when they want something or need help.

-• By 2 years, your child isn’t saying about 50 words or hasn’t started combining words into short sentences.
+• By 2 years, your child is not saying about 50 words or hasn't started putting words together into short sentences.

-If you are worried about your child’s speech development, see an audiologist to get their hearing checked.
+If you are worried about your child's speech development, ask your doctor for a referral to a speech pathologist (therapist) and to have their hearing checked by an audiologist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.